saltyandsmiling/hilton-assessment/README.md

   of the application, in production I'd would only persist what was necessary.
 Accessibilty in terms of appropriate tags for this section was a bit hard without the context of a wider application.

-####Acknowledgments:

-Accessibility is admittedly not my strong point.
-If we move forward I'll happily deepen my understanding in order to make sure that your site meets your accessibility standards.